FREQUENTLY ASKED QUESTIONS

 Alana Island, Austria, Australia, Azores, Belgium, Bulgaria, Canada, Canary Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Guiana, Germany, Gibraltar, Greece, Guadalupe, Hong Kong, Hungary, Iceland, India, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Madeira, Malta, Martinique, Mayotte, Mexico, Monaco, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Reunion, Romania, Saint Barthelemy, the French portion of Saint Martin, Saint Pierre et Miquelon, San Marino, SEPA, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.

 To enroll in direct deposit as an international resident, complete the international direct deposit form and follow the enclosed instructions.
-Form is also available in Spanish.
+This form is available in English and Spanish below:

 Electronic Payment Card

-• The international Electronic Payment Card is administered by an independent bank and can be used anywhere Mastercard is accepted.
+The international Electronic Payment Card is administered by an independent bank and can be used anywhere Mastercard is accepted.
 To receive an international Electronic Payment Card, complete the EPC enrollment form and follow the enclosed instructions.
-Form is also available in Spanish.
+This form is available in English and Spanish below:

 21. I am using my Participant ID in the User ID field on the GoProgram website, but it gives me an error message?